 The Australian Charities and Not-for-profits Commission (ACNC) is the national regulator of charities.
 The ACNC was established in December 2012 to achieve the following objects:

-- maintain, protect and enhance public trust and confidence in the sector through increased accountability and transparency
+- maintain, protect and enhance public trust and confidence in the Australian not-for-profit sector

 - support and sustain a robust, vibrant, independent and innovative not-for-profit sector